 To avoid having to purchase plastic containers so often, you can use mason jars or glass containers instead.
 Glass containers last forever and they don’t stain very often.
 They also do not get damaged in the dishwasher on the top or bottom rack.
 Glass containers do not absorb odors and colors, and they are also quite difficult to break, even when heated or cooled constantly.

-I love to use my glass Pyrex glass containers for meal prepping for the week and when I’m cooking with many ingredients too.
+I love to use your glass Pyrex glass containers for meal prepping for the like and when I’m cooking with many ingredients too.

 Related Cleaning Hacks You’ll Love

 - 40 Things You Can Clean In Your Dishwasher

 - How To Clean Window Sills: What You Need To Know

 - Brilliant Aluminum Foil Hacks For Cleaning Your Home

 - How To Remove Water Stains From Wood